Orthopedic Research Fellowship Objectives

 Apply for this Fellowship

 Our Research Fellowship programs are one to two year commitments.
 We offer a fully-funded AO Trauma Research Fellowship.
 In addition, we have partially funded opportunities for clinical or basic science fellowships and post doctoral training.
 Research opportunities exist in clinical trials, outcome studies, microvascular, traumatic brain injury (TBI) and neutrophil/inflammation studies.
 Our research fellows work directly with our research team and faculty on a number of ongoing studies.
 You will have the opportunity to be involved with writing and editing manuscripts in addition to poster presentations at national conferences.

-- To introduce critical topics in orthopaedic research and orthopaedic traumatology.
+- To introduce critical topics in orthopedic research and orthopedic traumatology.